Nature-Inspired Emission Control :How UV & Plasma Systems Transform Industrial Air Treatment

 Bio:

 In parallel, Frank serves as Global Sales Director Industry at Oxytec, where he is responsible for the design, application, and implementation of industrial UV and plasma systems for air purification, including VOC reduction, odour control, and disinfection.
-In this role, he bridges independent technology expertise with industrial-scale hardware solutions, supporting clients from concept validation to system implementation.
+In this role, he bridges independent technology expertise with industrial-scale hardware solutions, supporting clients from early concept evaluation and feasibility analysis through to engineering design and full system implementation.

 Energy-efficient, CO₂ and NOₓ neutral emission control in tank storage